python/mypy/ROADMAP.md

 - Use the redesigned semantic analyzer to support general recursive types ([issue](https://github.com/python/mypy/issues/731)).

+- Infer signature of a single function using static analysis and integrate this functionality in mypy daemon.

 - Support variadic generics (focus on the use cases needed for precise typing of decorators, see [issue](https://github.com/python/mypy/issues/3157)).